1 Use of the Department for International Trade events’ website.

 • how to make a complaint.

-In abiding by these commitments, we will keep to the law, including the Data Protection Act 1998 and the Freedom of Information Act 2000.
+In abiding by these commitments, we will keep to the law, including the General Data Protection Regulation 2018 and the Freedom of Information Act 2000.
 For independent advice about data protection, privacy and data-sharing issues, you can contact the Information Commissioner at: